Applications of nanotechnology: Energy applications

 The energy applications of nanotechnology relates to using the small size of nanoparticles to store energy more efficiently.
 This promotes the use of renewable energy through green nanotechnology by generating, storing, and using energy without emitting harmful greenhouse gases such as carbon dioxide.

 Solar Cells

 Nanoparticles used in solar cells are increasing the amount of energy absorbed from sunlight.
-Solar cells are currently created from layers of silicon that absorb sunlight and convert it to usable electricity.
-Using noble metals such as gold coated on top of silicon, researchers have found that they are able to transform energy more efficiently into electrical current.
-Much of the energy that is loss during this transformation is due to heat, however by using nanoparticles there is less heat emitted thus producing more electricity.

 Hydrogen Fuel Cells

 Nanotechnology is enabling the use of hydrogen energy at a much higher capacity.
 Hydrogen fuel cells, while they are not an energy source themselves, allow for storing energy from sunlight and other renewable sources in an environmentally-friendly fashion without any CO_{2} emissions.
 Some of the main drawbacks of traditional hydrogen fuel cells are that they are expensive and not durable enough for commercial uses.
 However, by using nanoparticles, both the durability and price over time improve significantly.
 Furthermore, conventional fuel cells are too large to be stored in volume, but researchers have discovered that nanoblades can store greater volumes of hydrogen that can then be saved inside carbon nanotubes for long-term storage.